 Tips and Variations:

-You may add 1/3 rd fresh lemon juice to the chutney for a more tangy flavour.
+You may add 1/3 rd fresh lemon juice to the chutney for a more tangy flavor.

 Special Information on the use of ghee:

-Ghee is gives a rich and delicious flavour to this recipe.
+Ghee gives a rich and delicious flavor to this recipe.
 It also balances the high stimuli effects of tomatoes and garlic.